microsoft/ai-agents-for-beginners/00-course-setup/README.md

 Login with your Azure AI account used to provision the Azure resources.

-Open a new terminal and enter the following command and follow the instruction in the terminal:
+Open a new terminal and enter the following command and follow the instructions in the terminal:

 `az login --use-device-code`